naydogdu/naydogdu/README.md

 ### Hi there 👋

-I'm an UX Developer with good design skills, in 💜 with CSS and sensitive to accessibility, animations and performances.
+I'm an UX Developer with good design skills, in 💜 with JavaScript, CSS, and sensitive to accessibility, animations and performances.

-I like to improve things, mostly design and markup, and I'm comfortable in UI composition and CSS architecture.
+I like to improve things, and I'm comfortable in UI composition and CSS architecture.

 Currently at work, I mainly use React.js, Vue.js, TypeScript, ES6, TailwindCSS, PostCSS, Twig.